 Ripe plums give slightly under gentle pressure, especially near the tip.
 They also give off their signature plum smell and have their characteristic color developed.
 If you’re not sure about the color or smell, make sure the plum is slightly tender.

 Checking firmness is the easiest of the three.
 All you need to do is gently squeeze the fruit and see if it has some give.
 If it does, you can be pretty sure it’s ripe.

 Examining the smell is somewhat tricky, because it’s best to know what do plums smell like.
 Plus, some varieties are more fragrant than others.
 In general, plums should smell somewhat sweet, but that’s about the best description I can come up with.

-- Color.
-Plums develop their color as they ripen.
+Color is the last piece of the puzzle.
 Blue plums go from green to greenish-blue, then to dark blue.
-Purple plums go through a similar path, but end up purple instead of blue (ISU).
+Purple plums go through a similar transition but end up purple instead of blue.

 |Ripe plums||2 – 3 days||3 – 5 days|

 Unripe plums usually need 1 to 2 days on the counter to ripen.
 Once ripe, plums keep for another 2 to 3 days at room temperature, or you can refrigerate them for 3 to 5 days, maybe even a week.
 If you need more time, you can freeze plums after pitting them.

 Ripening plums typically takes 1 to 2 days, but if yours are still super firm after those two days, give them a bit more time.
 You can also speed up the ripening process, which I cover in the storage section.

 Of course, all of those periods are only rough estimates.